jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 ----

-When an error happens in Python, an Exception_ is raised breaking execution of the program, this means nothing past the line that caused it will run.
+When an error happens in Python, an Exception_ is raised to break execution of the program, this means nothing past the line that caused it will run.

-It is useful because there is a problem that needs to be solved for the program to continue as expected.
-It can be a pain when it causes the program to stop early.
+It is useful because there is a problem that needs to be solved to continue as expected, It can be a pain when it causes the program to stop early.
 What if I want it to run with errors?
 I may want it to give messages to the user who does not understand or care about the details of the error.

 Exception_ Handling is a way to deal with this, it allows programs to make decisions when one happens.